vippsas/vipps-developers/faqs/vipps-landing-page-faq.md

 by the phone's operating system as "owned" by Vipps.
 Then, instead of opening a browser, the Vipps app is automatically opened.
 This is called an *app-switch*.

-However, if the Vipps landing page is displayed inside an iframe, the logic above does not work.
+However, if the landing page is displayed inside an iframe, the logic above does not work.
 This results in the user gets a bad user experience, and the success rate for completing the payment drops.